RPMTW/era-connect/README.md

 ## 🎓 LICENSE
 The source code of this application is released under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 For more details, please refer to the [LICENSE](LICENSE) file.

+---
+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG.